 1. High complaint rates: Spammers have the worst reputation in the email marketing realm, so you better all it takes to avoid users’ complaints.
-If you notice a high complaint rate, rest assured your messages will end in spam folders.
+You can secure your domain with SPF flattening and minimize your chances of appearing in the spam box.

 2. High bounce rates: This issue usually takes place when subscriber lists are out of date, purchased, or simply low-quality.
 In such circumstances, you will notice a high bounce rate.

 3. Low engagement: Email providers pay attention to user engagement.
 If your subscribers receive 100 messages but open none, it is a clear sign of low engagement.

 4. High frequency: The number of emails sent each month depends on your type of business, content, and users’ preferences, but you must be careful enough to avoid a high frequency.
 We believe that one email newsletter per week is what the average subscriber expects to see from brands and businesses.

 5. Major increase of email sent: Another issue that could jeopardize your reputation is a sudden spike in emails sent.
 What does it mean?
 Well, let’s say you are usually sending emails to 10 thousand subscribers.
 If you start sending messages to 50 thousand users all of a sudden, it will be treated as spam and deteriorate your reputation.

 6. Frequent changes of email providers: This is another problem you need to avoid because frequent changes of email providers often point out to spammers who don’t want to get caught.

 After everything you’ve seen so far, the only thing left is to learn how to strengthen professional reputation and ensure higher email deliverability rates.
 We have six tips to share with you:

 1. Figure out a sender score